Napanee station

-Napanee railway station in Napanee, Ontario, Canada is served by Via Rail trains running from Toronto to Ottawa and Montreal.
-The 1856 limestone railway station is an unstaffed but heated shelter with telephones and washrooms, which opens at least half an hour before a train arrives.
-The shelter and platform are wheelchair-accessible.
+Napanee station in Napanee, Ontario, Canada is served by Via Rail trains running from Toronto to Ottawa.
+The 1856 limestone railway station was an unstaffed but heated shelter with telephones and washrooms, which would open at least half an hour before a train arrives.
+The platform is wheelchair-accessible.
+As of February 2023, the shelter was locked.

 Napanee station is one of originally 34 first generation Grand Trunk Railway stations in Ontario from the same era as the opening of the line.
 Nine still exist, of which three remain in active service.
 The station building is owned and maintained by the municipality.

-Railway services

-As of early May 2020, Napanee station is served by two domestic routes (with connections).
-Departures have been reduced to one per day in either direction due to the coronavirus pandemic (effective March 31, 2020).